 If you are a little slow to lock down the opponent it’s good to have some removal in the deck.
 If you play a red version, you can use the same cards that later will kill lands as removal in the early game.
 You should also think about how you will protect your Living Plane as most cards in your deck will need it to stay around.
 Either you play blue for counterspells or you could use green’s own counterspell, Avoid Fate.

 Some other interesting cards are Drop of Honey and Sandstorm.
 Both are quite good at handling your opponent’s lands even if Sandstorm is more of a corner case card.
+And if you can afford it, The Tabernacle of Pendrell Vale is a fun addition.
 Last but not least Pendelhaven could also be a really good inclusion as it makes your lands bigger than your opponent’s and Instill Energy can make Tim ping twice.

 And one more thing, remember that with Living Plane on the battlefield, lands have summoning sickness.
 So if the opponent doesn't have white mana for his Disenchant he can't just play a Plains and kill your Living Plane.
 You will have a turn to take care of the pesky land.